HHildenbrandt/haplotag/README.md

 └── H4_demult_fastq_with_clipping_noPlateBC
 ```

-The binaries are statically linked.
-You can move/copy them to other places.<br>
 For the remainder of this README, we assume that we are im `~/haplotag` and ~/haplotag/bin
 is included in $PATH: